angular/angular/aio/content/guide/testing-as-pure-js-application.md

   // DI.-> auto com-completing
 ```

-- do not forget validate arguments to prevent regressions in their changes
+- Do not forget to validate arguments to prevent regressions in their changes.
 ```typescript
  let spy = jasmine.createSpy('spy');
  spy(param);